lehcimcramtrebor/es-theme-retroarts/README.md

 For Batocera,

-If you have the know audio bug (don't play audio scrapped games) you can turn OFF music in these 2 modes ( "Full screen videos" and "in TV Videos") by deleting or renaming the "mute.xml" file at theme root folder.
+If you have the know audio bug (don't play audio scrapped games) you can turn ON music in these 2 modes ( "Full screen videos" and "in TV Videos") by deleting or renaming the "mute.xml" file at theme root folder.

 ![0](https://raw.githubusercontent.com/lehcimcramtrebor/es-theme-retroarts/Screenshots/mute.jpg)